 Last Tuesday, (Oct.
 9th) I painted a mural in the Tadamon Community Center located in Maadi.
 CairoComix has truly helped me in putting some of my work out there to a certain extent and it's through the festival that I was given this opportunity.

-It was my first time painting a mural, ever and I was nervous beforehand, especially that I was given such a short notice (1 day) but as soon as I reached there I just put my sketch up on the wall and started painting.
-With such limited time, there was only so much I could do to prepare for this from the tools to the paints, but at the end of the day, I learned so much about what to do and what not to do for the next mural I take on.
+It was my first time painting a mural, and I was super nervous beforehand, especially that I was given such a short notice (1 day) but as soon as I reached there I just put my sketch up on the wall and started painting.
+With such limited time, there was only so much I could do to prepare for this; from the tools to buying the paint, but at the end of the day, I learned so much about what to do and what not to do for (hopefully) the next mural I take on.

 It took exactly 5.5 hours to finish the mural but it could've been done in 2 or 3 if the walls weren't glossy.
-I had to paint layers upon layers and was surprised with this problem when I got there but it worked out fine in the end and it didn't degrade from the quality of my work, it was just way more time consuming.
+I had to paint layers upon layers and was surprised with this problem when I got there, but it worked out fine in the end and thankfully did not degrade from the quality of my work, it was just way more time consuming.
 The wall is right at the entrance so I wanted to create something colourful to make it more inviting for people.
 People, especially kids, kept walking by wanting to help out and were really excited to see the end result.
 I was happy with it and the reactions that kept coming from people passing definitely helped in making me feel like what I was doing isn't actually half bad.

 Everything is a learning experience, and though I was scared to take this opportunity at first, I'm glad I did because first of all, for it being part of such a great cause is so rewarding and being able to do whatever I want given the complete creative freedom, it's pretty rare these days.
 And hopefully there will be more collaborations from this point on with Tadamon so stay tuned.